mdn/content/files/en-us/mozilla/add-ons/webextensions/build_a_cross_browser_extension/index.md

 3.  **Proprietary functions, supporting browser-specific features.**
     For example, at the time of writing, containers was a Firefox-specific feature supported by the {{WebExtAPIRef("contextualIdentities")}} function.

-Details about the support for the extension APIs among the main browsers, Firefox for Android, and Safari on iOS can be found on the Mozilla Developer Network [Browser support for JavaScript APIs](/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs) page.
+Details about the support for the extension APIs among the main browsers and Firefox for Android and Safari on iOS can be found on the Mozilla Developer Network [Browser support for JavaScript APIs](/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs) page.
 Browser compatibility information is also included with each function and its methods, types, and events in the Mozilla Developer Network [JavaScript APIs](/en-US/docs/Mozilla/Add-ons/WebExtensions/API) reference pages.

 #### Handling API differences